FHIR/auto-ig-builder/README.md

 (Logs for the default branch will also be available directly at https://build.fhir.org/ig/:org/:repo/build.log .)

+In case the build failed, the log will be available in https://build.fhir.org/ig/:org/:repo/branches/:branch/failure/build.log

 #### If you want to manually trigger a build

 You can always push a new commit to your repo.
 But if you want to re-trigger a build for an existing commit, you have a couple of options.